 1.2.2.
 Wearable devices, such as smart watches, with no audio output capability SHALL provide haptic feedback in place of audio cues.
 Wearable devices with audio output SHOULD provide haptic feedback when audio output is turned off.

 1.3.
-A voice-initiated product with an integrated touch-screen user interface SHOULD have an Action button.
-All other products SHALL have an Action button.
+An Alexa Built-in product SHOULD have an Action button.
 For more details about Action buttons, see UX for Product Buttons.

 1.3.1.
 The Action button SHALL enable customers to initiate an Alexa interaction.